Roure, Alpes-Maritimes: Geography

 The village is accessible by road from Nice through the RN 202, towards Digne then 2205 RD, the RD 30 and RD 130.
 Also by path through the GR 5.
 The village contains five little villages: Rougios, lost in the mountains, Tiecs, la Cerise, Puch and Valabres where there was a priest and a school until 1904.

 Toponymy

 The first indication of the village dates from 1067 under the name "Rora", derived from the Latin word "robur" which means "oak".
 Villagers raised and tended cows and goat herds on behalf of their owners and concluded business under a large oak tree.
 Hence, the origin of the village's name.

+Population

+Its inhabitants are called Rourois in French.